It is important to maintain an accurate ICAEW firm record. Use this guide to find out what to consider when changing the structure of your firm.

 If your firm is not eligible to use the description 'Chartered Accountants', it can apply for permission to use the description.
 Please complete and submit the use of the description form.

-When considering a change of legal entity, (for example, sole practitioner to partnership; partnership to limited company; limited company to limited liability partnership), if your firm is registered for audit, licensed for DPB (Investment Business) activities or accredited for probate, you must make new applications for these registrations.
+When considering a change of legal entity, (for example, sole practitioner to partnership; partnership to limited company; limited company to limited liability partnership), if your firm is registered for audit, licensed for DPB (Investment Business) activities, licensed as an ATOL Reporting Accountant or accredited for probate, you must make new applications for these registrations.
 Full application details can be found at:

-An audit registration, DPB (Investment Business) or probate licence cannot be transferred between legal entities.
+An audit registration, DPB (Investment Business) or probate licence or licensed practice status cannot be transferred between legal entities.

 The Legal Services Act 2007 opens up new opportunities for ICAEW Chartered Accountants by:

 If your firm is not a member firm, audit registered or DPB (Investment Business) licensed, it may not be able to use ICAEW’s consumer credit arrangements.
 Any consumer credit activity undertaken has to be incidental to the accountancy services a firm provides.
 FCA authorised firms can’t use ICAEW’s consumer credit arrangements, even if they meet the other criteria.
-More information is available at icaew.com/ccl
+There’s more information at icaew.com/ccl.